bioconda/bioconda.github.io/_sources/developer/bulk.rst.txt

 .. code-block:: bash

    bioconda-utils annotate-build-failures \
-     -c 'dependency issue' \
+     --category 'dependency issue' \
-     -r 'package xyz needs to be added to conda-forge' \
+     --reason 'package xyz needs to be added to conda-forge' \
-     -s \
+     --skiplist \
      recipes/packagename

 Which will make the build failure look like this: